GoogleChrome/developer.chrome.com/site/en/docs/webstore/publish/index.md

   <tbody>
     <tr>
       <td><strong>Publisher name</strong></td>
       <td>This name appears under the items' title.
-If you are a <a href="/docs/webstore/cws-dashboard-listing/#displaying-your-verified-publisher-status">verified publisher</a>, you can display an official publisher URL.
+If you are a <a href="/docs/webstore/cws-dashboard-listing/#displaying-your-verified-publisher-status">verified publisher</a>, you can display an official publisher URL instead.
       </td>
     </tr>
     <tr>